dfad1ripe/df_devops_task5/README.md

 **A:** Per chef documentation, there are no direct limitations, but this only makes sense for cases of installer being embedded into some other type of file.
-At least it works instead of :msi (I tested this).
+In my case however this approach did not work for :inno packages though worked for :msi.

 **Q:** Which one you used and why?